Optimal error analysis of a non-uniform IMEX-L1 finite element method for time fractional PDEs and PIDEs: Introduction

 To the best of our knowledge, there is hardly any literature available on non-uniform (IMEX) L1 finite element method for a time-fractional PDE or PIDE equipped with a general elliptic operator of the form (\ref{EllipticOperator}) having time and space-dependent coefficients.
-In this article, an effort has been made to filling this gap by establishing the stability and optimal convergence analysis of a non-uniform implicit-explicit L1 finite element method for the problem (\ref{pide}).
+In this article, an effort has been made to fill this gap by establishing the stability and optimal convergence analysis of a non-uniform implicit-explicit L1 finite element method for the problem (\ref{pide}).
 The main contributions of the present work are: \begin{itemize} \item to discuss new regularity results.
 Since it is a perturbation by lower order derivative terms of \cite{MR4290515}, the proofs are given in Appendix~\ref{appendix_sec_reg_result_a}. \item to establish $L^2$- and $H^1$-norms stability of an IMEX-L1-FEM on graded mesh using a discrete Gr\"{o}nwall lemma for the problem (\ref{pide}), where $\mathcal{L}$ is non-self-adjoint elliptic linear operator having space and time-dependent coefficients.
-It is to be noted that for the $H^1$ estimate, one has to take special care due to time-dependent coefficients and their effect on the discrete fractional derivative. \item to derive an almost optimal order error estimate $O(h^{2-m}\log_e(N) + \Delta t^{2-\alpha} ),\;m=0,1$ (see, Theorem \ref{L2H1errortheorem}), with respect to $H^m$-norm, $H^0:=L^2$ for the problem (\ref{pide}) with under the assumption $u_0 \in H_0^1(\Omega)\cap H^2(\Omega)$, where $\Delta t = \max_{1 \leq n \leq N}\Delta t_n$ and $h$ is maximum diameter of finite elements. \item under a stronger assumption $u_0 \in \dot{H}^3(\Omega)$, an optimal order error estimate $O(h^{2-m} + \Delta t^{2-\alpha} ),\;m=0,1$(see, Theorem \ref{L2H1errortheorem}), is derived with respect to $H^m$-norm.
-Moreover, for $d=2,$ $L^{\infty}$ error estimates is established (see, Theorem~\ref{Linftynormestimate}). \end{itemize}
+It is to be noted that for the $H^1$ estimate, one has to take special care due to time-dependent coefficients and their effect on the discrete fractional derivative. \item to derive a global almost optimal order error estimate $O\left((h^{2-m} + N^{-(2-\alpha)} )\log_e(N)\right),\;m=0,1$ (see, Theorem \ref{L2H1errortheorem}) with respect to $H^m$-norm, $H^0:=L^2$ for the problem (\ref{pide}) under the assumption $u_0 \in H_0^1(\Omega)\cap H^2(\Omega)$, where $N+1$ denotes the number of grid points in the temporal direction and $h$ is the maximum diameter of finite elements. \item to establish an $L^{\infty}$-norm error estimate for 2D problems (see, Theorem~\ref{Linftynormestimate}), as a result of superconvergence result for (\ref{pide}) with $u_0 \in H_0^1(\Omega)\cap H^2(\Omega)$. \item inspired by \cite{MR4246866}, to ensure the validity of all estimates in this article, even as $\alpha$ approaches $1^-$. \end{itemize}